-The standard carbon abatement contract includes the capacity for a “conditions precedent”.
+The Fixed Delivery carbon abatement contract includes the capacity for a "conditions precedent".
 Conditions precedent are events or circumstances that must occur before the delivery and payment obligations of the contract come into force.

 Conditions precedent can be used to give you time to establish third party agreements (including agreements to sell part of the projects’ abatement), obtain regulatory approvals, or meet other conditions that are required to establish your project.